bloomsburyai/cape-client/docs/source/ctrl_f_tutorial.rst

 The Answer Method & Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you've uploaded your documents, getting a response back is as simple as calling one method - :meth:cape.client.CapeClient.answer which returns a ranked list of answers.
+Once you've uploaded your documents, getting a response back is as simple as calling one method - :meth:`cape.client.CapeClient.answer` which returns a ranked list of answers.
 We've got an example below, which we'll discuss in more detail before jumping in to implementing the tutorial.::

     answers = cape_client.answer(query='What is football?',